 Pelvic Inflammatory Disease (PID)

-An infection of your reproductive organs (think cervix, uterus, fallopian tubes and ovaries), PID happens when harmful bacteria in your vagina make their way upwards.
+An infection of your reproductive organs (think cervix, uterus, fallopian tubes, and ovaries), PID happens when an infection in your vagina makes its way upwards.

-It’s mainly transmitted through sex and can result from STIs such as gonorrhea and chlamydia, as well as from BV.
+It’s mainly transmitted through sex and is a result of untreated STIs such as gonorrhea and chlamydia, as well as from BV traveling up the female reproductive tract to the womb and fallopian tube.

 Symptoms include pain in the lower abdomen, irregular bleeding, and vaginal discharge that could have a fishy smell.